ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - If debuff and at 5 seconds left Swim 10 yards in lava if you get Explosive Cinders
 ### Phase 3
 - In phase 3 I may need to Health Pot, will need to Health Stone, and use Stone Claw Totem/Gift to help survive.
+- If you are MC'd you don't take damage from crackle.

 # Bastion of Twilight